ctrl030/CryptoMonkeys-V2/readme.md

 - Sell Monkeys

-To sell CryptoMonkey NFTs via the market, a user will first have to give the MonkeyMarketplace smart contract operator status, so that the contract can handle sell offers and transfers on his behalf.
+To sell CryptoMonkey NFTs via the market, a user will first have to give the MonkeyMarketplace smart contract operator status, so that the contract can handle sell offers and transfers on their behalf.
 After using the respective button “Allow Market to handle NFTs” and confirming via Metamask, the user can now create offers and sell his NFTs in the marketplace

  - My Monkeys on Sale